-Ikea is spawning a cottage industry of startups that customize your furniture for you
+These startups will customize your cheap Ikea furniture with high-end details

 Thanks to this cottage industry, you can now buy a unique countertop for your Ikea kitchen or custom fronts for your Ikea cabinets, adding visual interest to the smooth, monochromatic aesthetic championed by the furniture giant.
 Thanks to the clean and simple way Ikea constructs its furniture, it’s not difficult for companies to develop embellishments that elevate the products—nor is it difficult for customers to swap out the store-bought versions for custom parts.
 And the aftermarket opportunity for these smaller businesses is huge: The Ikea company sold an impressive $44.6 billion worth of goods last year.

 But Lotta Lundaas says there’s a sustainability imperative too.
-Lundaas is CEO and founder of Norse Interiors, an Ikea customization business which she founded in 2013 when she moved to the U.S. from her native Sweden.
+Lundaas is CEO and founder of Norse Interiors, an Ikea customization business which she founded in 2018 five years after she moved to the U.S. from her native Sweden.

 “[IKEA] makes good, affordable bases, which is what we take advantage of when creating designer parts to give them a more custom, less cookie-cutter look,” she says.
 “In an ideal world, our customers already own an IKEA piece, which they give a makeover with Norse, extending its life instead of having it end up in a landfill.”